ahmadajmi/learning-javascript/chapter4.md

 When we omit the second `square` name, this didn't affect the function execution.
 The only difference is the `name` property of the function will be empty.

-The [`name`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name) property will return the name of a function or an ampty string for anonymous function.
-And it could be used in debugging code in Firegug or other debuggers and could be used to call the same function recusivly from within itself.
+The [`name`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name) property will return the name of a function or an empty string for anonymous function.
+And it could be used in debugging code in Firebug or other debuggers and could be used to call the same function recursively from within itself.

 ##### Function declarations